 Substitutions and Variations

-- Swap in a different fruit in place of all or half the peaches.
+- Don’t have enough peaches?
+Swap in a different fruit in place of all or half the peaches.

-- Instead of sour cream, use plain Greek yogurt.
+- Out of sour cream?
+Use plain Greek yogurt.
 You could also use buttermilk in place of both the sour cream and milk.

-- I use unsalted butter.
+- Prefer salted butter?
 If using salted butter, just add ¼ teaspoon instead.

-- You can leave out the streusel topping if you prefer.
-Enjoy the muffins as is.
-To make them extra pretty and add some crunch, you can top them with some turbinado or demerara sugar before baking like my lemon chia muffins.
+- Want to skip the streusel topping?
+You can leave it out!
+Enjoy the muffins as is or sprinkle some turbinado or demerara sugar on top before baking like my lemon chia muffins.

 How to Make Peach Cobbler Muffins